MagnumOpuses/mapWidget/README.md

 The MapWidget has three modes:

-* County - shows counties. can be switched to Municipality after start by user
+* County - shows counties. can be switched to municipality after start by user
 * Municipality - shows municipalities. can be switched to County after start by user
 * Heatmap - shows a heatmap on available data